fuzzybinary/flutter_lost_cities/README.md

-# flutter_match
+# flutter_lost_cities

 A flutter project for scoring Lost Cities through the use of TensorFlow Lite

-## Getting Started
+## General Info

-// TODO: Things I need to document
-* How to compile TensorFlow
-* Pull down my branches of the tensorflow flutter plugin
+The model I currently have is generated through YOLOv4 and then converted to TensforFlowLite (in assets/best-int8.tflite).